 We often see error checking in some of our office support roles, surveying, and property and facilities management, as each sector demands attention to detail regardless of whether the candidate comes from a technical background.
 Tests include everything from spotting clerical errors to troubleshooting and diagnosing common issues a candidate might face on the job.

 Psychometric testing in housing recruitment

-As we’ve covered, situational and verbal reasoning tend to be pretty common-place across a range of sectors, however, numerical, abstract and error checking tends to be more common with engineering, technical or administrative housing roles.
+As we’ve covered, situational and verbal reasoning tend to be pretty commonplace across a range of sectors, however, numerical, abstract and error checking tends to be more common in engineering, technical, or administrative housing roles.